selaguardia/ProjectZero/README.md

 9. Pet should morph at certain ages --done
     - pet should go from baby to adult

-10. while alive pet should cross the screen
+10. while alive pet should cross the screen --done

 //== Milestones ==//
 - Create HTML layout --done